bennidi/mbassador/README.md

     </pre></code>
  3. Run mvn clean package to have maven download and install the required version into your local repository

-Of course you can always clone the repository and build from source
+Of course you can always clone the repository and build from source.

+<h2>Wiki</h2>
+There is ongoing afford to extend documentation and provide code samples and detailed explanations of how the message bus works.
+Code samples can also be found in the various test cases.
+Please read about the terminology used in this project to avoid confusion and misunderstanding.

 <h2>Release Notes</h2>

+<h3>1.1.2</h3>

+ + Added support for FilteredMessage event
+ + Renamed @Listener to @Handler and DeadEvent to DeadMessage to increase alignment with the established terminology.
+ Sorry for the inconvenience since this will lead to compile errors but good old find&replace will do
+ + Repackaging and refactoring of some parts
+ + Introduced message publication factories as configurable components to make MBassador more extensible/customizable
+ + Added more documentation and unit tests

 <h3>1.1.1</h3>

- + Added support for DeadEvent
+ + Added support for DeadMessage event
- + Introduced new property to @Listener annotation that allows to activate/deactivate any message handler
+ + Introduced new property to @Handler annotation that allows to activate/deactivate any message handler
  + Full support of proxies created by cglib
  + Message handler inheritance changed!
 See wiki page about handler definition for more details.
- + Changed @Listener property "dispatch" to "delivery" and renamed the associated enumeration values to more precisely indicate their meaning
+ + Changed @Handler property "dispatch" to "delivery" and renamed the associated enumeration values to more precisely indicate their meaning
  + Added more unit tests